George R. Calhoun

 MEMBER

-George R. Calhoun a business counselor at heart, George R. Calhoun V is a litigator who knows how to win in a courtroom, at the settlement table, or in arbitration.
+A business counselor at heart, George R. Calhoun V is a litigator who knows how to win in a courtroom, at the settlement table, or in arbitration.
 By putting his clients’ goals and objectives first, he is adept at devising case strategies that achieve his clients’ definition of success.
 George is chair of Ifrah’s Financial Services practice.
-George currently serves as Vice Chair to the Corporate Counseling and Litigation Subcommittee of the American Bar Association’s Business Law Section.

 George’s practice primarily focuses on the litigation of complex disputes for clients in a broad array of disciplines, including contracts, cryptocurrency, securities, bankruptcy, fraud, RICO and other business claims.
 He has an extensive background in dispute resolution, having appeared before numerous state and federal courts on behalf of clients including large multi-national corporations, insurers, and individuals.